ahmedeltawel/commonroad-interactive-scenarios/README.md

    ```
    It will create a folder `install/`, pull all the dependencies and install them there.

+4. Updating the environment variables

+    If you have just installed SUMO, the `SUMO_PATH` environment variable has been written into the `~/.profile` file.
+To reach this variable from an IDE (e.g., PyCharm), you must **reboot your system**.

-   Alternatively, you can choose to use sumo-manager instead of installing SUMO by the command```bash install.sh -e cr37``` .
+    *Alternatively*, you can choose to use sumo-manager instead of installing SUMO by the command```bash install.sh -e cr37``` .
 To use sumo-manager in simulation, you have to install [Docker](https://docs.docker.com/engine/install/ubuntu/) and follow the [postinstall instructions](https://docs.docker.com/engine/install/linux-postinstall/) as well, to ensure that **you can use the Docker without root privileges**.

    Run the following to check that your docker is successfully installed.
    ```bash